Operators and functions to use in Cedar

 To be interpreted successfully as a decimal value, the string must contain a decimal separator (.) and at least one digit before and at least one digit after the separator.
 There can be no more than 4 digits after the separator.
 The value must be within the valid range of the decimal type, from -922337203685477.5808 to 922337203685477.5807.

-Cedar can properly evaluate decimal(e) where e is any Cedar expression that evaluates to a legal string.
+Cedar can properly evaluate decimal(e) where e is any Cedar expression that evaluates to a valid string.
 For example, the expression decimal(if true then "1.1" else "2.1") will evaluate to the decimal number 1.1.
 However, Cedar’s policy validator only permits e to be a string literal that will not result in an error or overflow.

 Examples: